FC Inhulets Petrove: Europe competitions

-In 2015, "Inhulets" competed at the 2015 UEFA Regions' Cup as "AF Pyatykhatska" representing Ukraine.
+In 2015, "Ingulets" competed at the 2015 UEFA Regions' Cup as "AF Pyatykhatska" representing Ukraine.
 Entering the competition at the intermediate group stage (total 3 stages) and playing in Moldova, the team was not able to qualify for final tournament in the Republic of Ireland.

-For the 2017 UEFA Regions' Cup where Ukraine was represented by a team of Kirovohrad Oblast (Kirovograd Region according to the UEFA), which was composed out of the Inhulets' reserve team, UEFA admitted the team under the name of "Ingulee, Kirovograd Region".
+For the 2017 UEFA Regions' Cup where Ukraine was represented by a team of Kirovohrad Oblast (Kirovograd Region according to the UEFA), which was composed out of the Ingulets' reserve team, UEFA admitted the team under the name of "Ingulee, Kirovograd Region".
 Entering the competition again at the intermediate group stage which was played in Malta, the team was able to qualify for the final tournament in Turkey.